Chinese Language — History, Development, Classifications, and Fun Facts

 With the fall of Song and the establishment of the Mongol Yuan Dynasty (1271 — 1368), the northern dialects based on Old Mandarin were widespread nationwide.

-The Yuan Empire and the successive Ming (1368 — 1644) and Qing (1636 — 1912) Dynasties, all chose Beijing as their capital city (except the early Ming Dynasty), where originated and gradually developed today's Standard Mandarin.
+The Yuan Empire and the successive Ming (1368 — 1644) and Qing (1636 — 1912) Dynasties all chose Beijing as their capital city (except the early Ming Dynasty), where they originated and gradually developed today's Standard Mandarin.

 Morden Chinese, Standard Chinese, or Xiandai Hanyu

-Modern Chinese or Standard Chinese is the language of China since the early 20th century and is one of the six official languages of the United Nations.
+Modern Chinese, or Standard Chinese, has been the language of China since the early 20th century and is one of the six official languages of the United Nations.